VirologyCharite/vsplit/README.md

     [L]: The chunk length.
     [N]: The overall number of chunks found.
     [O]: The chunk offset.
-    [C]: The (shell-quoted) name of the file with the TAB-separated chunk offset/lengths.
+    [C]: The (shell-quoted) name of the file containing the TAB-separated chunk offset/lengths.

 These are all provided but for any particular program only some subset will be used.
 Note that there is no reliance on Python here, your program could be